East Los Robles Loop

 - Distance: 2.3 miles

 - Recommended gear: hiking poles sun hat

 - Camping: None

-- More information: Trail map (longer route) here; Map My Hike report here
+- More information: Trail map (route starts from the trailhead on Foothill Drive) here; Map My Hike report here

 - Rating: 5